turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 So we pass the operation used to get the schema and we can also pass parameters to the operation.

-### Connection Parameters

-When we set up a connector, an apiProperties.json file is generated with the connection parameters, for instance, an API key parameter.
-We can manually edit this file to add additional parameters which may be used in the policies.

 ## Sharing Connectors

 Once created in an environment, connectors can be exported and imported into